logzio/logz-docs/_source/logzio_collections/_log-sources/fargate.md

 order: 610
 ---

 AWS Fargate is a serverless compute engine for building applications without managing servers.
-This integration will create a new container that will run your image to send your AWS Fargate logs to Logz.io using FireLens.
+This integration will create a new container that will run your image to send your AWS ECS Fargate logs to Logz.io using FireLens.
 The integration will automatically create the replica.

 #### Configuration